 She is now adjusting slowly to a more controlled home environment.
 She is doing great and making daily progress.
 We think she did pretty much anything she wanted to for the past 2 years, so this has been quite a change for her.
 She is enjoying all her new canine and feline friends but is a bit unsure of humans.
 We will give her the time she needs to learn that humans are part of her world now.

-Duchess found a Heart Connection with Millie Groobey - thank you!
+Duchess found a Heart Connection with Leslie Seinfeld

 .